 As for the Chinese team, it is common practice to have one tactical meeting with sports psychologists each week.
 China’s sports psychologists often work with the coaches to devise strategies for opponents.

 The Continuous Innovation In Table Tennis

-Shi Zhihao, the former Chinese table tennis player and the Vice President of the International Table Tennis Federations, states that the spirit of innovation is the secret weapon of China’s dominance in table tennis.
-China stands forefront in table tennis innovation, from table tennis equipment to inventing new table tennis tactics.
+Shi Zhihao, the former Chinese table tennis player and the Vice President of the International Table Tennis Federation, states that the spirit of innovation is the secret weapon of China’s dominance in table tennis.
+China stands forefront of table tennis innovation, from table tennis equipment to inventing new table tennis tactics.

 Chinese Players Represent As The Best Players Oversee

 Scores of Chinese table tennis players have gone abroad to take their superior skills and win titles in other countries.
 Chinese players make up the biggest proportional number of the best table tennis players globally, with Chinese-born players thriving globally.

 The recent explosion in the popularity of table tennis worldwide has resulted in Chinese players representing dozens of countries, from Canada, Qatar, and Australia to the Congo Republic.